 These resources should make travel EASIER and CHEAPER for you as they have done for me.

-Including my secret on how to save $$$ on flights & accommodation and how to make memorable experiences without breaking the bank.
+Including my secret on how I save $$$ on flights & accommodation and how to have memorable experiences without breaking the bank.

 Packing/What To Take